 Camp Words Unspoken Executive Team

 As a lifelong stutterer Brandon can easily relate to the challenges those face with dysfluent speech.
-Brandon would not be as fluent as he is today without a solid support system and hours of practice utilizing the strategies he has learned over the years.
-Brandon continues to redirect and channel his speech to help become a more fluent speaker.
+Brandon would not be as confident as he is today without a solid support system and hours of practice utilizing the strategies he has learned over the years.
+Brandon continues to redirect and channel his speech to help become a more effective communicator.

 Brandon over the years has held various leadership roles for both recreation and dysfluency camps.
 He enjoys playing basketball and golf in his free time.
 He currently resides in Westfield, MA.